Jeffrey0312/CAB302-Software-Development-Prac/README.md

 The required steps are as follows:

 1) Create a target called `prepare`, specifying its description attribute as `"Create target directories"`.
-Within the target element (i.e. before the closing tag), insert five `mkdir` tasks to create the `deploy`, `base` and `testBase` directories (remember to use `${propname}` when referring to a property named propname), the JavaDoc directory, and a directory for the unit test class files.
+Within the target element (i.e. before the closing tag), insert five `mkdir` tasks to create the `base` and `testBase` directories (remember to use `${propname}` when referring to a property named propname), the JavaDoc directory, and a directory for the unit test class files.
 In the latter case, the syntax is as follows:

 ```
 <mkdir dir="utestclasses" />